baruuum/baruuum.github.io/_pages/publications.md

 - Byungkyu Lee and **Barum Park** "The Contextual Activation of Belief Networks"
     - [Abstract]({% link misc_pages/abstracts/abstract_bn.md %})

-- \*Shiyu Ji, **Barum Park**, Lilian Lee, Byungkyu Lee "When, Where, and With Whom We Polarize: Contextual Drivers of Ideological Signaling on Social Media"
+- \*Shiyu Ji, **Barum Park**, Lillian Lee, Byungkyu Lee "When, Where, and With Whom We Polarize: Contextual Drivers of Ideological Signaling on Social Media"
     - [Abstract]({% link misc_pages/abstracts/abstract_is.md %})

 - **Barum Park** "Network Approaches to the Analysis of Worker Flows"